10 Easy Steps to Reduce Machine Repair Time

 Training

-1-Training: A properly trained staff is, in my opinion, the most important element for reducing machine repair time and downtime in general.
-When I was twenty years old, I accepted an entry-level maintenance position at a paper company.
+1-Training: A properly trained staff is, in my opinion, the most critical element for reducing machine repair time and downtime in general.
+I accepted an entry-level maintenance position at a paper company when I was twenty.
 While I was a decent maintenance mechanic for my age, I lacked diverse hardware experience.
 The new job had me servicing machinery substantially different than my previous job.
-One day my manager assigned me a “simple task.”
+One day, my manager assigned me a “simple task.”
 This task was to replace a ballscrew in a custom Thomson linear actuator.
 This task, on the surface, appeared simple enough.
 I proceeded to unscrew the screw from the ball nut, and within seconds there were 62 .125″ precision balls scattered on the floor.
-The truth is there were many failures in my scenario, but for the point of this article, had I been properly trained in how ballscrews worked, I would have known that I wasn’t supposed to remove the screw.
+The truth is there were many failures in my scenario, but for the point of this article, had I been trained correctly in how ballscrews worked, I would have known that I wasn’t supposed to remove the screw.

-Make sure your maintenance team members are qualified to work on the equipment they are tasked to maintain.
-If a team member must work on a piece of equipment they are not trained to repair, make sure someone with the proper skills communicates the critical repair details.
+Ensure your maintenance team members are qualified to work on the equipment they maintain.
+If a team member must work on a piece of equipment they are not trained to repair, ensure someone with the proper skills communicates the critical repair details.

 Spare Parts

-2-Spare Parts: The need for spare parts is obvious, yet this is an area that frequently turns a simple and quick repair into a drawn-out, costly disaster.
-First, make sure the parts needed to service a machine or on hand before a single tool touches the equipment.
+2-Spare Parts: The need for spare parts is obvious, yet this area frequently turns a simple and quick repair into a drawn-out, costly disaster.
+First, ensure the parts needed to service a machine are on hand before a single tool touches the equipment.
 It’s equally important to make sure the spare parts are, in fact, the correct parts.
-Verify the parts when they are received as opposed to when they are needed.
-Too often, I have seen maintenance team members take a machine apart then find out they do not have the parts required or correct parts.
+Verify the parts when they are received instead of when they are needed.
+Too often, I have seen maintenance team members take a machine apart and find out they do not have the required parts or correct parts.
 As a maintenance manager, this is a frustrating scenario.

-Store spare parts in a clean, easy to locate, and organized manner.
+Store spare parts in an easy-to-locate, clean environment and in an organized manner.
 This sounds like a no-brainer, but maintenance shops, tool cribs, and storage areas are often disasters.

 Bottom line: Stock the correct parts and verify compatibility before the parts are needed.